Tuesday, September 20th, 2016 | 12 min read

 By using the lens, Beats fans got to make some fun videos for friends, and the brand got to expand its reach across Snapchat before the biggest US shopping day of the year.

-Since then, Sponsored Lenses have become popular among brands looking to tap into Snapchat’s pool of 150 million daily users.
+Since then, Sponsored Lenses have become popular among brands looking to tap into Snapchat’s pool of 170 million daily active users.
 But that’s not the only option for advertisers who want to try their hand at snapping.
 The chat app also offers opportunities to launch Snap Ads and Sponsored Geofilters.

 If these don’t sound like your typical ad formats, that’s because, well, they’re not.
 In the world of digital advertising, Snapchat is a bit of a unicorn.
 For one, all of the app’s content is presented vertically.
 This means brands can’t just take videos from Facebook or YouTube (where audiences favor widescreen formats) and repurpose them.
 In fact, it almost forces you to create distinct content for its platform.

 What’s more, all Snapchat posts disappear after 24 hours, meaning brands can’t rely on a lot of repeat impressions; they need to get their message across quickly, make it memorable, and then get out.
 This can be particularly suitable for holiday advertising, when marketers are hustling to promote time-sensitive sales and seasonal deals.

 Snapchat may be a bit of a black sheep, but it’s also an incredibly dynamic ad platform.
 With Snapchatters spending 30+ minutes in the app each day and over 300 built-in audiences to choose from, there is a ton of potential for reaching new audiences with fun and distinctive messaging.

 Here’s how you can make the most of advertising on Snapchat this holiday season.